There are lots of reasons you may need to get a physical examination. Here are just a few:

-Young people who are 10-22 years old and live in the New York City area can come to Mount Sinai Adolescent Health Center for physicals.
-We also provide routine health care, sexual and reproductive health services, mental health services, and dental and optical care.
+Young people who are 10-26 years old and live in the New York City area can come to Mount Sinai Adolescent Health Center for physicals.
+We also provide routine health care, sexual and reproductive health services, mental health services, and optical care.
 Call 212-423-3000 to make an appointment for a physical.
 The Mount Sinai Adolescent Health Center sees all patients, regardless of ability to pay.

 Here in New York City, over 345 schools are served by school based health centers, which provide primary care and preventive health services to students at no charge.